PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Which applications are hard-coded to specific CA vendors?

-- What happens if we change trust stores?
+- What happens if you change trust stores?

-- Can we identify blast radius of CA changes?
+- What is the blast radius of CA changes?

 Deliverable: Complete certificate inventory with dependency map